ardijanr/easyKey/README.md

 easyKey is a simple program, that i just slapped together to help me in translation of key value pairs for .json files.

+Right now it only accepts .json files but if there is demand for other syntaxes those can be implemented quite simply.

 Feel free to use it under the license but be warned, there are still some bugs so if you have any fixes please send a commit or message and i will take a look.